Diagrams & Flowcharts

 Connectors can be used to connect any Moqups object, but they are designed to work – and be styled – in combination with our diagram stencils.

-In Edit Mode, you can format connectors, retroactively, either individually, or as a selection.
+You can format connectors in Edit Mode, either individually, or as a selection.
 Clicking on any connector will open the Connector Style section of the Format Panel.

 When you select a single connector, that connector’s name is displayed at the top of the panel.
 This makes it easy to locate and identify that connector in the Outline Panel.

 When you select multiple connectors, the panel displays the number of connectors in that group, in order to help you confirm your selection before applying any style changes or transformations.

 You can set your connector’s color, width, stroke-style, and pick from a range of line-styles (orthogonal, orthogonal rounded, curved or straight).
 You can also choose from a range of start-and-end markers, adjust the connector’s opacity, and add both Drop Shadow and Blur.

 Unless you make a change, all the connectors you draw, going forward, will adopt these style settings.

 An essential component for diagramming is the ability to add labels directly to connector lines.
 This is especially important for workflow diagrams, where you may need to indicate Yes or No decisions.
 Labels are also useful for delineating connector lines in complex diagrams, making it easier to identify them – and to navigate.